davmac314/libbmcxx/README.md

 - optional floating-point support
 - optional heap allocator implementation
 - make "assert" useful
-- optional for non-replaceable versions of new/delete variants which act sensibly.
+- option for non-replaceable versions of new/delete variants which act sensibly.
   (see for example nothrow new, which to be standard-conformant has to be implemented by calling the throwing new, and catching the exception, ugh).